Connect with others who understand.

 How Copay Assistance Programs Can Help Pay for MS Infusion Drugs

-Five infused DMTs have been approved by the U.S. Food and Drug Administration for treating MS. Each has a different schedule of infusions:
+Five infused DMTs have been approved by the U.S. Food and Drug Administration (FDA) for treating MS. Each has a different schedule of infusions:

 • Natalizumab (Tysabri) — Administered every four weeks for relapsing forms of MS